 Synopsis: Long after the events of the previous issue, Captain America continues whipping the new Avengers into shape as a fighting unit.
 The training takes place in Avengers Mansion’s underground facility.
 Rick Jones, peeved that three former villains were made Avengers before he gets a chance, leaves in a huff to rejoin the Hulk as his sidekick.

 Hawkeye, setting the tone for his obnoxious character, clashes with Captain America, wanting to be the team’s leader himself.
 The heroes vote, with the Scarlet Witch and Quicksilver voting for Cap.
 A large android breaks into Avengers Mansion and attacks the team.
-The foursome defeat it, but it releases a message saying that the Mole Man is requesting Avengers aid against the Hulk, who has invaded his underground kingdom called Subterranea.
+The foursome defeat it, but it releases a message saying that it was sent by the Mole Man, who is requesting Avengers aid against the Hulk.
+The green-skinned brute has invaded his underground kingdom called Subterranea.

 Our heroes go to the desert southwest, where the Mole Man asked them to go, and enter his realm.
 Too late they realize it’s a trap.
 Mole Man sics an underground monster he calls the Minotaur on the Avengers, who must battle it plus the Mole Man and his army of Moloids.
 Naturally our heroes win in the end.